johlandabee/Amongst/README.md

-# Amongst
-Amongst - A Dotnet Core MongoDB Test Runner!
+# Amongst - A MongoDB Test Runner!